 Read also: Top 10 Countries for Employee Benefits

 Statutory benefits also vary between districts within a single country, requiring further due diligence from employers who want to attract remote talent.
-The United States is a key example of this.
+The U.S. is a key example of this.
 Below is a look at how three statutory benefits differ across states in the U.S.

 The taxable wage base and calculation rate for state unemployment tax vary widely across the U.S. Below are three examples: